openlilylib/stylesheets/usage-examples/span.md

 \loadModule stylesheets.span
 ```

-The most basic use of \cmd{span} is marking up a music expression with an
+The most basic use of \cmd{tagSpan} is marking up a music expression with an
 arbitrary name:

 ```{.lilypond include=basic-sequential.ly}